sandervonk/CALclock/FULL_INSTALL.md

 |:-------------|:---------------|
 | `GPIO#18`    | WS2812 DATA-IN |

-The `DATA-IN` of the LED circle should be driven with TTL signal levels, but we seem to get away with using the 3.3 Volt output from ESP32 in series with a 470 Ohms resistor.
-We didn't notice a diffeence when using a level shifter.
+The `DATA-IN` of the LED circle should be driven with TTL signal levels, but we seem to be able to get away with using the 3.3 Volt output from ESP32 in series with a 470 Ohms resistor.
+There was no decernable difference when using a level shifter.

 ## Software

-Clone the repository and its submodules to a local directory.
+First, clone the repository and its submodules to a local directory.
 The `--recursive` flag automatically initializes and updates the submodules in the repository.

 ```bash
 git clone --recursive https://github.com/sandervonk/CALclock.git